Nico-Chico/Genetic-Algorithm-for-Knapsack-Problem/README.md

 To create an experiment:
 1. First create a folder called 'expID' in the 'experiments/'' directory.
 (Where 'ID' its a number to identify a experiment)
-2. Then inside the created folder, create a file with the name 'expID' + 'txt'.
+2. Then inside the created folder, create a file with the name 'expID.in'.
 3. That file must contain 7 lines, where each line corresponds to one of the parameters in this order:

         01 N_ITEMS